 Why shelf-ready caps outperform loose merch at retail

 Retail teams care about more than the hat itself.
-They care about receiving, labeling, scanability, and how fast the product can move into a planogram or folded stack.
+They care about receiving, labeling, scanability, carton marks, and how fast the product can move into a planogram, peg display, folded stack, or counter fixture.
 A shelf-ready cap with a consistent carton pack and readable labels creates less work for the store and less risk for the buyer.

-Packaging should match the channel.
+Packaging should match the sales channel.
 Some accounts want simple polybags and a single size sticker.
-Others want hangtags, UPC labels, and carton marks that line up with receiving rules.
-The point is not to add packaging for its own sake; it is to remove friction from the back end.
+Others want hangtags, UPC labels, branded belly bands, master carton labels, and carton marks that line up with receiving rules.
+The goal is not to add packaging for its own sake; it is to remove friction from the back end and make the product easier to identify during receiving and replenishment.

 Choose the right cap silhouette, crown, and closure